sofa-framework/doc/components/solidmechanics/spring/angularspringforcefield.md

 <!-- generate_doc -->
 # AngularSpringForceField

-Angular springs applied to rotational degrees of freedom of a rigid body or frame
+Angular springs applied to rotational degrees of freedom of a rigid body or frame.

 ## Rigid3d